Die Krupps: Growing popularity and metal releases (1989–1997)

 In 1989, Ralf Dörper initiated a collaboration with Nitzer Ebb on an old Die Krupps track (i.e. "Machineries of Joy", a newer version of their early-1980s track "Wahre Arbeit, wahrer Lohn") which he produced together with Jürgen Engler.
 The chart success of the record (Billboard charts) led to the reactivation of Die Krupps fronted by Engler and Dörper.
 Die Krupps were key in the Europe wide progression of electronic body music, culminating with the collaboration in 1989 with British band Nitzer Ebb.

 In 1992, they began to utilize guitars and more sounds derived from heavy metal music, with the release of their album I and the EP Tribute to Metallica, which consisted of covers of Metallica songs.
 Combining electronic and metal elements was a pioneering move that led to a number of other bands using the electronic/metal combo as a template in keeping with a deeper industrial sound.
 The band continued in this vein through the 1990s, releasing II – The Final Option (with the album cover influenced by Deep Purple's Machine Head) in 1993.
 A more experimental and pensive III – Odyssey of the Mind followed in 1995.

 After the release of the heavier groove metal-influenced album Paradise Now in 1997 (unofficially known as IV), the band disbanded.
 Jürgen Engler founded the project DKay.com in 1997 after the break-up of Die Krupps and released two albums, Decaydenz (2000) and Deeper into the Heart of Dysfunction (2002).

 Reunion and later years (2005–present)

 Die Krupps celebrated their 25th anniversary with appearances in some major European festivals as well as solo appearances in 2005 and 2006.
 In fall 2007, two greatest-hits albums were released to celebrate the 25th anniversary of Die Krupps: Too Much History – The Electro Years Vol. 1 and Too Much History – The Metal Years Vol. 2, both in digipak format.
 Both albums were combined as the 2-disc Too Much History.
-A collection of completely recorded old classics including four then new songs on their greatest hit album Too Much History (2007).
+A collection of completely re-recorded old classics including four then-new songs on their greatest hit album Too Much History (2007).
 "The Great Divide", "5 Millionen" with two cover songs "Ich bin ein Ausländer" by Pop Will Eat Itself and "Der Amboss" by Visage (which was originally released two years before as a B-side to the re-release of Wahre Arbeit, wahrer Lohn).